amundo/download-urls/README.md

 `download-urls.js` is a lightweight command-line tool that makes it easy to download multiple files from a list of URLs.
 It reads URLs from a text file (one per line) and downloads each file sequentially.

+I wrote this because I could never remember the flags to `httpie` or `curl` and my `wget` is borken and ask me if I care. 🤔

 ## Features

 - Download files from a list of URLs in a text file